nodejs/node/doc/api/net.md

 port value of zero will assign a random port.

 Backlog is the maximum length of the queue of pending connections.
-The actual length will be determined by your OS through sysctl settings such as `tcp_max_syn_backlog` and `somaxconn` on linux.
+The actual length will be determined by the OS through sysctl settings such as `tcp_max_syn_backlog` and `somaxconn` on Linux.
 The default value of this parameter is 511 (not 512).

 This function is asynchronous.
 When the server has been bound,